Battle of Rasil

-The Battle of Rasil (راسل جي جنگ) was fought between the Rashidun Caliphate and the Rai kingdom ruled by Raja Rasil in early 640 ad.
-It was the first encounter of the Rashidun Caliphate in the Indian subcontinent.
+The Battle of Rasil (راسل جي جنگ) was fought between the Rashidun Caliphate and the Rai dynasty of Sindh in early 640 AD in present-day Pakistan.
+It was the first battle the Muslims fought in the Indian subcontinent.
 The exact location of the battle is not known, but historians suggest it was fought on the western bank of the River Indus.

 Suhail ibn Adi was given command of this expedition by Caliph Umar.
 Suhail marched from Busra in 639 ad.
 He eventually reached Makran, in present-day Pakistan.
 It had been a traditional territory of Sassanids for centuries but was then a domain of the Rai Kingdom, who had annexed it in 636-637 although they had acted as a vassal of Sassanid Persians in past.

 Background

 Before the Muslim raids, Makran was under the Hindu Rais of Sindh, but the region was also shared by the Zunbils.
 From an early period, parts of it frequently alternated between Indian and Persian control with the Persian portion in the west and the Indian portion in the east.
 It was later annexed by the Persians from Rai Sahiras II.
 It was reconquered by the usurper Chach of Alor in 631.
 Ten years later, it was described to be "under the government of Persia" by Xuanzang who visited the region.
 Three years later however, when the Arabs invaded, it was regarded as the "frontier of Al-Hind".